 Once your linework is cleaned up, you can start on the fun part: Colouring up your elements and creating a layout.

-Charis shares a host of tips and tricks in our upcoming in-studio Sydney workshop, Photoshop for Textiles: Illustration.
+Charis shares a host of tips and tricks in our upcoming in-studio Sydney workshop, Photoshop for Fabric Design: Illustration.

 It’s an all day intensive course designed to brush you up on ALL the photoshop skills you’ll need to become a commercial textile designer.
 Never used Photoshop?
 No worries!
 We guide beginners through the basics before working up to the more advanced stuff.
 Learn more about it right here.

 Can’t make it to Sydney?
-Join Charis online in our digital version of the course, Photoshop for Textiles: Illustration.
-Or, if you just want to be kept in the loop with up coming courses, sign up below!
+Join Charis online in our digital version of the course, Photoshop for Fabric Design: Illustration.
+Or, if you just want to be kept in the loop with upcoming courses, sign up below!

 Thanks for reading and good luck! x